openimis/solution-builder/README.md

 ## Processing Steps
 1. **Load Modules**
    - Extract roles from each module’s JSON file.
-   - Each module contains a list of roles with `roleName`, `roleId`, and associated `permissions`.
+   - Each module contains a list of roles with `roleName`, `code`, and associated `permissions`.

 2. **Merge Roles**
    - If the same `roleName` appears in multiple modules, their permissions are combined.
    - Duplicates within the permission lists are removed.
-   - The `roleId` remains the same as defined in the original modules.
+   - The `code` remains the same as defined in the original modules.

 3. **Generate Output**
    - The final list of merged roles is structured into a single JSON object.